Skip to main content

 Independent Assortment

-Independent assortment is a fundamental principle of genetics stating that alleles for different genes segregate independently of one another during gamete formation.
-This means that the inheritance of one trait will not affect the inheritance of another, allowing for a variety of combinations in offspring genotypes.
+Independent assortment is a principle of Mendelian genetics stating that alleles of different genes segregate independently during gamete formation.
+This means the inheritance of one trait generally does not affect the inheritance of another, allowing for various combinations of alleles in offspring.
+In a tetrahybrid cross, each gene pair segregates independently, leading to diverse genotypic possibilities.

 Recommended video: